ghiobi/AnotherOne/README.md

 ## Important Tasks

-#### Team Members Introduction
+#### Team Member Formation
-Submit a text file of yourself with the following details to @ lamlaurendy@gmail.com with subject "SOEN 341".
+Submit a text file of yourself with the following details to me on slack.
 Due Jan 10th.
   + Name
-  + Programming Languages - With level of experience on 10 being the highest.
+  + Programming Languages - With level of experience on 10 being the expert level.
-  + Phone Number & Email & Winter Sechdule
+  + Winter Schedule
   + What would you like to do?
   + Tell me about yourself.
   + Additional Details - Comments etc...

+There will be small team members of 3 or 4.
+And Task will be assigned to them

 #### Project Brainstorm & Design
-A full report of tasks will be generated once we have a meeting about this and agreed on the features of the application and its implementation.
-Due Jan 17th.
+A full report of tasks and uml diagrams will be generated once we have a meeting about this and agreed on the features of the application and its implementation.
+Each TeamDue Jan 17th.
-  + Tools
-    - Notepad++
-    - Sublime Text 3
-    - WAMP
-  + Platform
-    - WEB
   + Programming Languages
-    - A lot of PHP
+    - A lot of PHP, and Javascript.
-    - HTML, CSS, JavaScript - FrontEnd
-    - Ajax with JQuery - FrontEnd Handler
+    - HTML and CSS
   + Frameworks
-    - Bootstrap, JQuery
+    - Bootstrap, JQuery, JQuery UI?
     - PhpMyAdmin
   + Features
   + Clients